SmogDr/edar_coursebook/docs/08-functional_p.md

 ## [8] "./data/purpleair//PA020_20181025.csv"
 ```

-Thus, we wish to write a function that not only imports these files into a data
+Thus, we wish to write a function that not only imports these .csv files into a data
 frame but also extracts the part of the file name (i.e., PA019 and PA020)
 as one of the data columns (otherwise, when the data were combined we might not know what data was associated with a given sensor!).
 In this function we will also
 include a step to clean up the newly created data frame with a call to